MathieuBordere/mathieubordere.github.io/content/blog/simd.md

 The algorithm is pretty simple.
 It first prepares a 256 bit buffer with 32 `\n` values at L7, then reads a chunk of data, and as long as there is data to read, it loads 256 bits of the data at L21 and compares the data with the buffer of newlines using `_mm256_cmpeq_epi8`.
-This sets the corresponding elements of the matches buffer to all 1's in case a data byte is a newline or all 0's if it's not.
-It then transforms the `__m256i` fields containing 8 1's to fields containing just a single 1 using `_mm256_movemask_epi8` and then counts the number of set bits using `__builtin_popcount`.
+This sets the corresponding bits of the matches buffer to all 1's in case a data byte is a newline or all 0's in case it's not.

+To count the number of lines, `_mm256_movemask_epi8` creates a mask from the most significant bit of each byte of the source vector and stores the result in the returned value, in short it transforms `1111 1111` (a newline match) into `1000 0000`, and leaves `0000 0000` alone.
+Now what remains is counting the number of set bits in the mask with `__builtin_popcount`.

 That's it!
 The remainder is some accounting when there's leftover data that is too small to fit an AVX2 instruction.
 Now, that was a gentle introduction, wasn't it?